-- 1. Establishment of IQAC: - 1.
-College established an Internal Quality Assurance Cell (IQAC) in accordance with NAAC guidelines. - 2.IQAC consistently works to enhance the quality culture across all college activities, aiming for holistic academic excellence. - 1.
-Primary Aim of IQAC: - 1.
-Develop a system for conscious, consistent and catalytic action towards quality sustenance and enhancement. - 2.
+1. Establishment of IQAC:

+- 1.College established an Internal Quality Assurance Cell (IQAC) in accordance with NAAC guidelines. in the acadamic year 2022-23 - 2.IQAC consistently works to enhance the quality culture across all college activities, aiming for holistic academic excellence.

+1. Primary Aim of IQAC:

+- 1. Develop a system for conscious, consistent and catalytic action towards quality sustenance and enhancement. - 2.
 Plays a pivotal role in designing, framing and implementing policies for the betterment of the college and its stakeholders.